 Continuous delivery makes teams more agile and quickens the pace of innovation.
 Too often, though, teams adopt continuous delivery without defining the meta components or putting the right safety mechanisms in place.
 In this session, we'll start from the meta components and transform a typical software release process into one that will scale and is safe.
 We'll use DevOps techniques like continuous integration, a variety of non-production testing stages, rollbacks, redundancy, canary deployments and synthetic tests.
 We'll use AWS services such as Lambda, CloudFormation, CodePipeline, CodeBuild, CodeDeploy and CloudWatch alarms and dashboards.

-Level 400: Reducing Distributed Complexity in the Monolith to Microservices Journey
+Level 400: Reducing Complexity in the Journey from Monolith to Serverless Microservices

 Speaker: Cassandra Bonner, Solutions Architect, Amazon Web Services